-Roadside Resources Specialist -ADOT Environmental Planning Design Landscape Architect - ADOT Roadside Development Construction Landscape Architect -ADOT Construction Group affects only the portion of the plant's foliage it comes into contact with
+Roadside Resources Specialist - ADOT Environmental Planning Design Landscape Architect - ADOT Roadside Development Construction Landscape Architect - ADOT Construction Group affects only the portion of the plant's foliage it comes into contact with

-District Herbicide and Invasive Species Contacts - see map on the Roadside Resources webpage (http://azdot.gov/business/environmental- planning/biology/roadside-resources)
+District Herbicide and Invasive Species Contacts - see map on the Roadside Resources webpage

-- Foliar systemic plant foliage absorbs the herbicide and moves (translocates) it around the plant's system; may kill the entire plant - Soil active applied to the soil, this herbicide moves to the root zone through rainfall, where it is absorbed in the plant's system; may kill the entire plant.
+- Foliar systemic plant foliage absorbs the herbicide and moves (translocate) it around the plant's system; may kill the entire plant - Soil active applied to the soil, this herbicide moves to the root zone through rainfall, where it is absorbed in the plant's system; may kill the entire plant.
 Does not affect seeds. - Soil active pre-emergent this herbicide is applied to the soil and prevents germination of seeds.